Tjeerd’s favorite sustainability initiative: Windcentrale

 When I heard the Dutch government decided to appeal this verdict, I started asking myself: “What can I do?”.
-Well, besides insulating my house, getting my neighbours to do the same via Klimaatstraatfeest (and trying to win a BBQ party for the whole street), I changed my mind on this blog and decided to ‘share a windmill’.
+Well, besides insulating my house, getting my neighbors to do the same via Klimaatstraatfeest (and trying to win a BBQ party for the whole street), I changed my mind on this blog and decided to ‘share a windmill’.

 What is it?